We bought our dream home.

 The Price of Rule of Law

-But this is no longer just our story.
-This is a story about how the Finnish system works – or doesn’t work – when authorities make an error and refuse to correct it.
+This is no longer just our story.
+It is a story about how the Finnish system works — or fails to work — when authorities make a mistake and refuse to correct it.

 Everything is documented.
-Authorities have admitted errors in writing.
-Building inspectors have testified in court.
+The authorities have admitted the errors themselves, in writing.
+The building inspectors have testified in court.

 ~100 documents.
 Written admissions.
 Zero consequences.